ipab-slmc/exotica/exotica/doc/Manual-Initialization.rst

 *********************
-Manual Initialisation
+Manual Initialization
 *********************

-Manual initialisation encapsulates all initialisation and handling of EXOTica within C++ or python  code, with no external XML files.
-This could be a preferred if your project has been finalised or if you prefer to have all your EXOTica code in one place.
+Manual initialization encapsulates all initialisation and handling of EXOTica within C++ or Python code, with no external XML files.
+This could be preferred if your project has been finalized or if you prefer to have all your EXOTica code in one place.

-In this tutorial, we will use the example of manual initialisation for the UnconstrainedEndPoseProblem found in the `exotica_examples <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/src/manual.cpp>`__:
+In this tutorial, we will use the example of manual initialization for the UnconstrainedEndPoseProblem found in the `exotica_examples <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/src/manual.cpp>`__:

 .. code:: c++